The How-to Guide for Building a Corporate Travel PolicyBy Jeanne Hopkins

 Tips on best practices for corporate travel policy

-- Why you are you doing this.
-Maybe you read somewhere (perhaps in our helpful Lola.com blog) that effective travel management requires a formal policy.
-But not just any policy will do.
-Learning about best practices that drive creation and execution of a stellar company-specific travel policy will save precious time and deliver broader results than you might think.
+Learning about best practices that drive creation and execution of a stellar company-specific travel policy will save precious time, manage travel costs, and deliver broader results than you might think.

 Travel management can be hardest for small businesses without official travel managers.
 Focus on these key policy elements:

-- Flexibility.
-Travel is unpredictable, no matter how much planning goes into it.
-And every person who travels is different.
-Policies must reflect that by offering choices within whatever parameters you set, especially regarding flights and hotels.
-Policies should also be reasonable, to accommodate those times when it actually makes more sense to upgrade a flight or room in order to meet the mission of the trip or make the trip itself more expeditious.
+Policies should also be reasonable, to accommodate those times when it actually makes more sense to upgrade a flight or room in order to meet the mission of the business trip or make the trip itself more expeditious.

 Who can you consult with regarding your business's corporate travel policy?